rashmisinha07/aws_restart/Storage_and_Archiving/Working_with_Amazon _EB.md

 * **Step 29:** In the left navigation pane, choose **Snapshots**.

-   The **Snapshot status** of your snapshot is Pending.
+   The **Snapshot status** of my snapshot is Pending.
 After completion, the status changes to Completed.
 Only used storage blocks are copied to snapshots, so empty blocks do not use any snapshot storage space.

 ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/f708da56-2952-496b-90b2-f2f4554d1be9)

- * **Step 30:** In your EC2 Instance Connect terminal window, to delete the file that you created on your volume, run the following command:
+ * **Step 30:** In  EC2 Instance Connect terminal window, to delete the file that I created on my volume, run the following command:

     sudo rm /mnt/data-store/file.txt